-(2) The amounts shown reflect the possible payouts (at grant date fair value) for the LTPP Awards granted under the 2012 LTPP and MSU Grants awarded under the 2012 MSU Grant.
+The amounts shown reflect the possible payouts (at grant date fair value) for the LTPP Awards granted under the 2012 LTPP and MSUs granted under the 2012 MSU Grant.
 The grant date fair value of these awards, based on the probable outcome of the relevant performance conditions as of the grant date (computed in accordance with ASC Topic 718) is the amount reported in the "Stock Awards" column of the Summary Compensation Table.
-No awards will be earned unless the Company's operating income Section 162(m) threshold for the performance period is met.
-For a description of the Section 162(m) thresholds see "COMPENSATION DISCUSSION AND ANALYSIS - OTHER EXECUTIVE COMPENSATION POLICIES AND GUIDELINES - Section 162(m)."
-Once the threshold is met, the Named Executive Officers will be eligible to receive up to 200% of his or her 2012 LTPP target and up to 150% of his or her 2012 MSU Grant target.
-For a discussion of the 2012 Long-Term Incentive Program, see "COMPENSATION DISCUSSION AND ANALYSIS - ELEMENTS OF COMPENSATION PROGRAM-Long-Term Incentives."
+No awards will be earned unless the Company's operating income threshold for the performance period is met.
+For a description of the Section 162(m) thresholds see "Compensation Discussion and Analysis - Other Executive Compensation Policies and Guidelines - Section 162(m)."
+Once the threshold is met, the Named Executive Officers will be eligible to receive up to 200% of his or her 2012 LTPP target and up to 150% of his or her 2012 MSU target.
+For a discussion of the 2012 Long-Term Incentive Program, see "Compensation Discussion and Analysis - Elements of Compensation Program - Long-Term Incentives."